6 min readVarun Gandhi

 This guide covers how to structure your frontend developer resume to score well with ATS systems and get past the initial automated filter.

-What ATS Systems Look for in Frontend Resumes
+Decoding ATS: What Applicant Tracking Systems Prioritize in Frontend Developer Resumes

 For frontend developer roles, ATS keyword matching is concentrated in three areas: